Performing time-critical system upgrades

-Time-Critical Systems Upgrade for Pharmaceutical Company
+Time-Critical Systems Upgrade for a Pharmaceutical Company

-• upgrade the Windows 2008 systems to Windows 2016
+• Upgrade from Windows 2008 to Windows 2016

-• upgrade Workspace ONE UEM to the latest version
+• Upgrade Workspace ONE UEM to the latest version

-• implement a load balancer
+• Implement a load balancer

 Questions?